brillout/goldpage/docs/readme.template.md

 **Do-one-thing-do-it-well**

-Goldpage is designed as do-one-thing-do-it-well and works with any view libray (React, Vue, React Native Web, ...), any server framework (Express, Koa, Hapi, ...), any language (ES7, TypeScript, PostCSS, ...), any provider (Redux, React Router, Vuex, Vue Router, GraphQL Apollo, Relay, ...), any CSS-in-JS library (Emotion, styled-components, ...),
+Goldpage only takes care of building your pages, leaves the rest of your stack to you, and works with any server framework (Express, Koa, Hapi, ...), any view libray (React, Vue, React Native Web, ...), any language (ES7, TypeScript, PostCSS, ...), any provider (Redux, React Router, Vuex, Vue Router, GraphQL Apollo, Relay, ...), any CSS-in-JS library (Emotion, styled-components, ...),